 Our attorneys and staff members are thoroughly familiar with all aspects of the VCF and worked at the forefront in renewing the fund.
 We lobbied in Washington before Congress established the fund because we witnessed the health effects of 9/11 on first responders and others who lived, worked, and went to school in the Exposure Zone.

 Additionally, throughout its inception, we took the lead in working with the VCF to analyze their original policies and urge changes when necessary.

 Avoid waiting too long to file your claim.
 The VCF has strict deadlines, and you don’t want to miss your chance.

-Call Gregory J. Cannata & Associates today at 1-888-982-8428 to discuss your pancreatic cancer claim and determine your VCF eligibility.
+Call Cannata, Hendele & Cannata today at 1-888-982-8428 to discuss your pancreatic cancer claim and determine your VCF eligibility.